Pumpkinhead: Blood Feud

-Pumpkinhead: Blood Feud is a 2007 American made-for-television supernatural horror film and the fourth installment in the Pumpkinhead film series of horror films.
+Pumpkinhead: Blood Feud is a 2007 made-for-television supernatural horror film and the fourth installment in the Pumpkinhead film series of horror films.
 The film is written and directed by Michael Hurst.
+It’s an international co-production between the United Kingdom, Romania, the United States and Switzerland.

 Plot

 Two men on their motorcycles are driving away from Pumpkinhead.
 One of the men hits a tree branch in their path, falling from his motorcycle and allowing Pumpkinhead to catch up to him.
 As the man is being killed, the film cuts to a man in a log cabin who seems to share the pain inflicted by Pumpkinhead on the fallen man.
 The surviving man, named Dallas, rides to the log cabin, and the man who conjured Pumpkinhead, begging him to call the demon off.
 Pumpkinhead smashes through the window and Dallas attempts to fend him off by shooting him with a small pistol with little effect, and is clawed in the chest by the demon.
 When Dallas realizes that his bullets have no effect on Pumpkinhead, he swears to take the summoner with him, shooting the man and killing him, causing Pumpkinhead to vanish.
 Ed Harley then appears telling Dallas that Pumpkinhead will return and there will be no place to hide.

 Five years later, it is shown that the family of the Hatfields' and McCoys' ongoing feud started because of a car in the 1930s.
 The Hatfields then trash a McCoy wedding.
 Jody Hatfield sneaks out to see her true love, Ricky McCoy.
 Ricky brings his sister, Sarah, to look out for him and Jody.
 The two then start to make out.

 Jody's brothers find and kill Sarah by accident and try to kill Ricky.
 Ricky then finds his sister's body and goes to Haggis for help.
 Haggis tells him of the price it costs to summon Pumpkinhead, and Haggis is shown talking to Ed Harley's spirit.
 Haggis states that her choice does not matter in the end; only the summoner may make the decision to kill Pumpkinhead.
 The two invoke Pumpkinhead to kill the Hatfields.

 Most of the Hatfields have been killed, as well as some of the McCoy family.
 Ricky realizes what he has done and takes Pumpkinhead with him to fall down a well.